John Pierrakos

 John Pierrakos (February 8, 1921 – February 1, 2001) was an American physician and psychiatrist.
 A student of Wilhelm Reich, he developed bioenergetic analysis, a form of mind-body psychotherapy, with his then-colleague Alexander Lowen (December 23, 1910 – October 28, 2008).
 Pierrakos was the founder and director of the Institute of Core Energetics (1973-2001), co-founder of the Bioenergetics Institute in New York, NY with Lowen (1955-1970), and co-founder of The Pathwork Center, Phoenicia, NY, in association with his wife, Eva Pierrakos.

-Biography
+Early life

 John Pierrakos was born in a small town, Neon Oitylon, in Greece.
 In 1939, due to World War II, he left Greece for the United States.
-Pierrakos received a Doctor of Medicine from University of the State of New York in 1947, worked as a Junior Staff Psychiatrist at Kings County Psychiatric Hospital in Brooklyn, NY until 1949, where he earned his Ph.D. in psychiatry.
-He worked as a Lieutenant Commander and assistant director of the Psychiatric Treatment Center in the US Navy in Portsmouth, VA, from 1952 to 1954.
-He then went into private psychiatric practice in New York, NY from 1954 to 1955, including experimental research in energy and consciousness with applications to psychotherapy, before founding the Bioenergetics Institute with Lowen.
+Pierrakos received a Doctor of Medicine from University of the State of New York in 1947.
+He worked as a Junior Staff Psychiatrist at Kings County Psychiatric Hospital in Brooklyn until 1949.
+He earned his Ph.D. in psychiatry.

+He worked as a Lieutenant Commander and assistant director of the Psychiatric Treatment Center in the US Navy in Portsmouth, Virginia, from 1952 to 1954.
+He then went into private psychiatric practice in New York City from 1954 to 1955, including experimental research in energy and consciousness with applications to psychotherapy, before founding the Bioenergetics Institute with Lowen.

+Personal life

 In 1972 he married Eva Pierrakos, who was the daughter of the writer Jakob Wassermann.